 The growing problem of back pain in our society

-The most common type of back pain is in the lower back, and is non-specific, that is to say, there is no one identifiable cause of the pain.
-For some people it may be a short-term complaint, lasting weeks or months.
+Back pain is, unfortunately, an extremely common problem and becoming increasingly so.
+Most people are likely to be affected at some point in their lives.
+It can hove dire consequences for many, find more dangerous ways pain can stop your life.
+The most common type of back pain is in the lower back and is non-specific, that is to say, there is no one identifiable cause of the pain.
+For some people, it may be a short-term complaint, lasting weeks or months.
 For others, the condition is chronic, with long-term or recurring bouts of pain.
 It would appear that initial high pain intensity, psychological distress, and accompanying pain at multiple body sites increases the risk of persistent disabling low back pain.

 It’s thought that one factor involved is the increase in sedentary jobs.
 “Sitting is the new smoking,” explains Prof Steve Bevan, director of the Centre for Workforce Effectiveness at the Work Foundation.
 “The more sedentary you are the worse it is for your health.”